whiteth/HelloGithub2/README.md

  - add local repository

+ ---

+ (19:50 10min break)

  4. A smart tool---gitter

+ 5. Find a partner and it's your turn!!

+ - give it a try on ??

- 5. A quick course survey
+ 6. A quick course survey

 > [get more interested in Github](https://www.ithome.com.tw/news/95284)